 In an ideal situation, your data includes information about

 - Pipeline turnover.
 How fast do your sales cases move from one pipeline stage to another?
+How long sales cases stay in the most critical pipeline stages?

 - Engagement.
 How many times have the contacts associated with a deal shown interest in your company and products?
-Activities such as a high number of meetings, opened emails, and sales calls impact the deal score.
+Activities such as a high number of meetings, opened emails, and sales calls impact the deal scores.

 What if I only have information about the deal value and some sales activities?